-Dick’s Sporting Goods ready to outfit us if Cavs win Eastern Conference Championship
+Dick’s Sporting Goods ready to outfit us now that Cavs are Eastern Conference Champs

-CLEVELAND – A win in Game 7 Sunday night means that the Cleveland Cavaliers are the 2018 NBA Eastern Conference Champs.
+CLEVELAND – That win in Game 7 Sunday night means that our Cleveland Cavaliers are the 2018 NBA Eastern Conference Champs.

 And we’ll all want to wear THAT message on our hats and shirts and shorts, right?

-Dick’s Sporting Goods says that if the Cavs beat the Celtics Sunday night, 13 of their northeast Ohio locataions will re-open right after the game to sell Eastern Conference Chamionship merchandise.
+Dick’s Sporting Goods tells Fox 8 that 13 of their northeast Ohio locations have re-opened right after the game to sell Eastern Conference Championship merchandise.
 (Note: the stores will NOT open early Monday morning.)

 The stores that will open are: